-Baseline Returns of 7.50%
+Baseline Returns of 7.00%

-The chart below shows that the Funding Policy Contribution Requirement will slowly decline from 38% to a level of 24% of pay by 2040.
-These projections assume that the System earns the assumed investment rate of 7.50% on market value.
-The expected contributions in dollars are relatively stable during this period with a slow increase in funded percentage.
+The chart below shows that the Funding Policy Contribution Requirement will change from 51% to 25% of pay by 2042.
+These projections assume that the System earns the assumed investment rate of 7.00% on market value.
+The expected contributions in dollars increase for the first few years of this period after smoothing in the current year's large investment loss, and then begin to decline slowly.